alexvoronov/itt-gt/README.md

 ## Running

+For Java sources, Maven is used as a build tool.

 1. Start a server.

-    Here we start an ITT Server on port 5001 with the initial WorldModel defined in `test1.json`:
+    Here's how to start an ITT Server on port 5001 with the initial WorldModel defined in `test1.json`:

     ```shell
     mvn exec:java -Dexec.mainClass="net.gcdc.ittgt.server.BasicGroTrServer" -Dexec.args="5001 src/test/resources/test1.json"